udacity/create-your-own-adventure/english/rib-eye/rib-eye.md

 All this talk of chocolate and donuts.
 You want a steak.
 A thick, juicy, salty steak.
 But, what kind?
 How about a Rib Eye?
-But where dost thou find a slab of beautiful bovine around here?
+Where dost thou find a slab of beautiful bovine around here?

 Perhaps in